aaspinwall/usewalter-gql/README.md

 ## What's next?

 There are many thing I would love to add to the application to make it as powerful as possible.
 Unfortunately, the time I have is a bit limited.
 If you're interested, you can see the tasks on the issues panel.

+## Contributing

+If you want to, you can make a pull request.
+Just make sure you run `yarn lint` before you make your commit.
+Happy coding!